Alaska governor appointee faces questions about background

 In his letter Thursday, Quick said he verbally entered into an "equity-stake business venture" with the Reynolds family in 2011.
 As the businesses grew, he said it became clear the verbal agreement would not lead to a written one and after negotiations, "we parted ways."

-During a news conference before Quick's letter was released to reporters, Democratic Sen. Bill Wielechowski said he expected a truthful answer from Quick when he asked him the ownership question.
+During a news conference before Quick's letter was released to reporters, Wielechowski said he expected a truthful answer from Quick when he asked his question.

 He said if Quick were any other state employee, "he would probably be terminated for that action."
 A message seeking comment after Quick's letter was released was left with Wielechowski's office.

+Sen. Tom Begich, the Alaska Senate's Democratic leader, said he doesn't think Quick should be confirmed but said it's Dunleavy's decision whether to let Quick continue through the confirmation process.

-The department provides centralized administrative services to state agencies dealing with things such as labor relations, leasing of space and retirement and benefits programs.
-The public defender agency and Division of Motor Vehicles are among the other agencies that fall under the department.
+The Department of Administration provides centralized administrative services to state agencies dealing with things such as labor relations, leasing of space and retirement and benefits programs.
+The public defender agency and Division of Motor Vehicles are among the agencies that fall under the department.

 A message seeking comment was left for Chance.